Beef short ribs are probably my favorite cut of meat to smoke at the moment.

 - Prepare smoker for indirect cooking at 250°F using a neutral wood like apple, cherry or pecan.

 - Trim fat and silver skin from the meaty side.
 Remove membrane from bone side.

 - Mix rub ingredients together and set aside.

-- Coat ribs in liquid like olive oil or hot sauce
+- Coat ribs in a liquid like olive oil or hot sauce

 - Apply rub evenly being sure to get plenty on the sides.